Preventing violence against women

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-State actors, the private sector and civil society are making a greater contribution to preventing violence against women.
+State actors, the private sector, civil society and media are more effectively preventing violence against women in Ecuador.

 Awareness raising and certification: In cooperation with public institutions and private companies, the project holds online courses to train public servants, managers and employees in the prevention of violence against women and to promote an organisational culture of zero tolerance towards violence against women.